cpmech/russell/russell_sparse/README.md

 ## <a name="introduction"></a> Introduction

-This crate implements tools for handling sparse matrices and functions to solve large sparse systems using the best libraries out there, such as [UMFPACK (recommended)](https://github.com/DrTimothyAldenDavis/SuiteSparse) and [MUMPS (for very large systems)](https://mumps-solver.org).
+This library implements tools for handling sparse matrices and functions to solve large sparse systems using the best libraries out there, such as [UMFPACK (recommended)](https://github.com/DrTimothyAldenDavis/SuiteSparse) and [MUMPS (for very large systems)](https://mumps-solver.org).

-We have three storage formats for sparse matrices:
+This library implements three storage formats for sparse matrices:

 * COO: COOrdinates matrix, also known as a sparse triplet.
 * CSC: Compressed Sparse Column matrix
 * CSR: Compressed Sparse Row matrix

-Additionally, to unify the handling of the above sparse matrix data structures, we have:
+Additionally, to unify the handling of the above sparse matrix data structures, this library implements:

 * SparseMatrix: Either a COO, CSC, or CSR matrix